digicatapult/ds-demos-zk-proof-of-delivery/README.md

 - Generate a zero-knowledge proof of delivery
 - Verify the proof

-Each operation can be performed using a GUI, e.g.:
+Each operation can be performed using a Python-based GUI, e.g.:
 ```bash
 cd frontend
 source .venv/bin/activate